mexmi/mexmi-project/README.md

 - Abstract

-This project is the open source code of the paper 'MExMI: Pool-based Active Model extraction crossover Membership Inference'.
+This project is the open source code of the paper 'MExMI: Pool-based Active Model Extraction Crossover Membership Inference'.
 It can perform the model extraction attack on the local model.

 =============
 - Dataset preparation